toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 ### Component styling limitations

-When styling component instances, keep these limitations in mind:
+When styling component instances, there are some limitations:

 - You cannot add classes directly to components in the attributes tab
 - Only classes that exist on the root element of the component can be styled from outside